ticky/batfiles/README.md

 These changes are per-user and can (and will) be expanded upon by adding commands (setting variables, etc) to `cmd_profile.bat` and/or adding aliases to `doskey.mcr`.

 `ntget` is a (very) simple PowerShell script which is called from a `doskey` macro.

+_**NOTE**: A previous version changed your PowerShell ExecutionPolicy to `RemoteSigned`.
+This is no longer the case.
+To restore the default policy, you can run this command from cmd; `powershell -Command "& {Set-ExecutionPolicy -ExecutionPolicy Restricted}"`_

 The colours are overridden in the registry (and require you to have not customised them for any command prompt shortcut), and the improved prompt uses Clink.